arnarleifs/linesofcode/README.md

 # linesofcode
 Displays the remaining lines of code.
-Addition
+Additional